streetchief/KnowledgeBase/knowledge/finance-glossary/Moral hazard.md

 # Moral hazard

 ## Definition
-The risk that one party to a transaction will engage in behavior that is undesirable from the other party’s point of view.
+The risk that one party to a transaction will engage in behavior that is undesirable from the other party's point of view.

+## Notes

 ## Tags
-financial-systems
+chapter-2,financial-systems